apify/crawlee-python/README.md

 is realized by the storage client.
 Currently, only a memory storage client is implemented.
 Using this, the data are stored either in the memory or persisted on the disk.

+By default, the data are stored in the directory specified by the `CRAWLEE_STORAGE_DIR` environment variable.
+With default `.storage/`.

 #### Dataset

 A [`Dataset`](https://github.com/apify/crawlee-py/blob/master/src/crawlee/storages/dataset.py) is a type